mantl/mantl/docs/security/auth_setup.rst

 .. option:: --no-verify-certificates

-   By default ``auth-setup`` will verify certificates when it runs, to make sure they're still valid.
+   By default ``security-setup`` will verify certificates when it runs, to make sure they're still valid.
 However, do the way OpenSSL handles verification errors this check may be somewhat brittle.
 If this gives you trouble, disable it by specifying this flag.

 .. option:: --change-admin-password

-   ``auth-setup`` will normally ask for an admin password only if it doesn't already have one.
+   ``security-setup`` will normally ask for an admin password only if it doesn't already have one.
 Setting this option will cause ``auth-setup`` to re-prompt for the admin password.